donutrj/heartbreaker/content/Core Rules/Player Characters.md

 If what you are asking for requires the NPC to sacrifice or risk something important, the roll is more difficult – it becomes an opposed roll between your persuasion and the other person’s WIL.
 But even in this case your request must be reasonable – no NPC will agree to just anything or act entirely against their own interests, no matter how successful the roll.
 The GM has the final say.
 ### Riding (DEX)
 To get up on a horse and ride slowly doesn’t require a skill roll, for but for more advanced maneuvers you need to roll for riding.
 Special rules apply [[Combat#Mounted Combat|in combat]].
+### Scrutiny (WIS)
+Sometimes the truth of the matter is written on one's face, other times it is clearly absent from an expression.
+Use this to ascertain intention and assess whether you're being told a lie.
 ### Seamanship (INT)
 Anyone can row a boat or paddle a canoe slowly, but in more challenging situations you need to roll for seamanship to steer a vessel over water.
 This skill can also be used for navigation.
 ### Sleight of Hand (DEX)